nadazara/Miral-campany-Ecommerce/README.md

     1- Clustring sales based on price to leverging for potential in reach to target , mean focus in huge product that achieve target.
     2- Interactive What-If Analysis for Pricing Strategies and how affect in net profit.
-    3- Aggergate numbers and combine Quantitative and qualitative measures 4-
+    3- Aggergate numbers and combine Quantitative and qualitative measures .
-    5-
+    4- correlation analysis : Is low Discount hurting sales ?
+    5- Causal Relationship and statistical models.

 Analysis and Insights